Compare over-75s travel insurance

 The best deals are usually found online, but don't assume the cheapest policies will offer the right level of cover - you will need to check the small print to find the quote that is right for you.

 While general insurers can offer cheap policies, you may also want to get quotes from insurers who specialise in older travellers.

 At MoneySupermarket, you can compare travel insurance from both general insurers and specialists; the site will guide you towards some of the more competitive options.

 Travel advice for the over 75s

-Before jetting off, get a good guidebook and research your destination at the Foreign & Commonwealth Office website.
+Before jetting off, get a good guidebook and research your destination at the GOV.UK website.

 Discuss with your GP about the countries you plan to visit and make sure you get the necessary vaccinations well in advance of your departure date.
 A visit to your GP will also allow them to advise you on any medication you should be taking with you.

 Visit the dentist before you leave, and if you wear glasses, carry a spare pair.